Text version of this lessonExpand

 The first standard is reviewability.
 Anyone opening the Chargeback risk matrix should see the public source, internal screenshot or system record, customer touchpoint, and final decision.
 Status labels such as confirmed or fine are not enough.

 The second standard is actionability.
-Every blocker should convert into work: add policy page, rewrite product page, pause ads, hold orders, change checkout copy, collect label files, contact the payment provider, or schedule external review.
+Every blocker should convert into work: add policy page, rewrite product page, pause ads, pause order release, change checkout copy, collect label files, contact the payment provider, or schedule external review.

 The third standard is recoverability.
 A pause needs recovery conditions.
 Examples include resubmitting Merchant Center after business info is fixed, opening an EU market after safety files are complete, or restoring automatic capture after dispute ratios fall below the alert line.